 What are the high ranks in the Air Force?

-The absolute highest ranks are the Chief Master Sergeant of the Air Force and the Air Force Chief of staff.
+The absolute highest ranks are the Chief Master Sergeant of the Air Force and the Air Force Chief of Staff.

 What rank will I be in the Air Force with a bachelor’s degree?

 If you commission right after college, you’ll enter the Air Force as a second lieutenant.
 However, you might be eligible to enter as a first lieutenant.
+If you enlist, you might get to be an airman 1st class after graduating from basic training.

 What is the lowest rank in the Air Force?

-The most junior enlisted rank is Airman.
+The most junior enlisted rank is airman basic.

 Is it hard to rank up in the Air Force?